SvenzvaRobotics/svenzva_ros/README.md

-# Svenzva Robotics ROS drivers
+# Svenzva Robotics ROS drivers for ROS on Windows

 This is the active repository for the Svenzva Robotics robotic product line ROS software.
 The `svenzva_ros` package holds all thats needed to get up and running with ROS, including drivers, description files, simulation files and interactive utilities.

+This branch is for use on a Windows 10 system with ROS on Windows installed.
+The driver is not 1-for-1 when running on Linux vs Windows, i.e. some features are missing on ROS on Windows, including but not limted to: gravity compensation

 #### Disclaimer
 This software is supplied "AS IS" without any warranties and support.